 Copy Cat—the First Feline Clone

-Carbon Copy (CC) was the first cat ever cloned.
+Copy Cat, also known as Carbon Copy (CC), was the first cat ever cloned.
 In 2001, researchers at Texas A&M University created the clone from the DNA of a calico cat named Rainbow after a failed attempt at cloning a dog.